jwixson/AGOL_JS_Stack_Write/README.md

 # esrijs
-My esri map that accesses AGOL and reads a feature service
+My esri map that accesses AGOL and writes to a feature service